 My grandma was on the Los Angeles County Commission for Disabilities which meant that she did a lot of work advocating for disabled people throughout Los Angeles.
 She also worked for Helping Hands for the Blind, which is an organization that runs a thrift store and donates all their proceeds to promote educational, social, and economic opportunities for the blind.
 Her job was to call around our town and get donations for this thrift store.

 Throughout her work on the phone with the Commission and Helping Hands, people would find out she was disabled, and they would say, “you don’t sound disabled!”
-This question was always very triggering for her and she would explain to the person on the other end of the line that there is not one way that disabled people sound.
+This question was always very triggering for her and she would explain to the person on the other end of the line that there is not one way that people with a disability sound.

 But when people saw her out, there was no way to not see the fact that she was disabled.
 She was in a wheelchair, her hands were gnarled due to the arthritis, at one point she actually walked on the side of her foot.
 When we would be out, whether that was at a restaurant, the grocery store, or the doctors office, people treated her differently because she was very visibly disabled.